AEGEE/MyAEGEE/discounts/DISCOUNTS_TEST_COVERAGE_PLAN.md

 - reusable fixtures exist for realistic `core`, `mailer`, and discounts API contracts;
 - tests assert contract behavior rather than current implementation structure;
 - the package can be reimplemented behind the same observable behavior with minimal test changes.

+Current status:

+- complete for the streams and priorities described in this plan;
+- follow-up work, if any, should be treated as new incremental coverage rather than unfinished baseline work.

 ## 11. Reuse Notes For Other Packages